aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/aaa-accounting.md

           methods:
             - method: <str; "logging" | "group">

-              # Server group.
-This can only be set when method is set as `group`.
+              # Specify the server group to be used.
+This option is applicable only when the `method` key is explicitly set to `group`.
               group: <str>

               # Forward accounting packets to all servers within the specified group.
 This option is applicable only when the `method` key is explicitly set to `group`.